almovidhussaini/babylonclone/x/btcstaking/README.md

 The `MsgAddBTCDelegationInclusionProof` message is used for submitting the proof of inclusion of a Bitcoin Stake delegation on the Bitcoin blockchain.
-This message is utilised for notifying the ybtc blockchain that a staking transaction that was previously submitted through the EOI process is now on Bitcoin and has received sufficient confirmations to become active.
+This message is utilised for notifying the Babylon blockchain that a staking transaction that was previously submitted through the EOI process is now on Bitcoin and has received sufficient confirmations to become active.